lorenzofranze/CNN-image-classification/README.md

 ## Project Overview
 This project was part of the **Artificial Neural Networks and Deep Learning** course.
 The goal was to classify images of leaves into two categories based on their health status, making it a binary classification problem.
 The purpose of the project was to learn the use of Convolutional neural networks.

-Have a look at [report.pdf](https://github.com/lorenzofranze/CNN-image-classification/blob/main/report.pdf) for a detailed explainantion
+Have a look at [report.pdf](https://github.com/lorenzofranze/CNN-image-classification/blob/main/report.pdf) for a detailed explanation.

 ## Dataset